-The enacted budget, pursuant to Section XXII of HB 380 as enacted and vetoed in part, creates KRS 532.260 which allows the Department of Corrections to place felons housed in county jails in home incarceration using an electronic monitoring device.
+The Executive Budget assumes the new ability to place felons housed in county jails in home incarceration using an electronic monitoring device.
 Eligible Class C or D felons must be within 90 days or less from completing their sentence.

-Justice and Public Safety Corrections Local Jail and Support
+Justice and Public Safety Corrections Local Jail Support